Skip to main content

 Best for donor management

-Standout features include CRM tools that let you create donor profiles, track your communication and relationship history with them, make tailored appeals for donations, and track the pledges donors offer.
-The service also comes with fund accounting, donation tracking, online giving forms, reporting, and budgeting tools.
+Features include CRM tools that let you create donor profiles, track your communication and relationship history with them, make tailored appeals for donations, and track the pledges donors offer.
+The service also comes with true fund accounting that allows nonprofits to easily track and report financials by designated funds, ensuring transparency and compliance.

-Integrations include many services, including Gusto, WePay, Church Community Builder, Bloomerang, PayPal, Sage Payroll, and more.
+Integrations include Gusto, WePay, Church Community Builder, Bloomerang, PayPal, Sage Payroll, and more.

 Pros and cons